ethereum/EIPs/EIPS/eip-draft-whisper.md

 	[ Version, Expiry, TTL, Topic, AESNonce, Data, EnvNonce ]

 `Version`: up to 4 bytes (currently one byte containing zero).
 Version indicates encryption method.
-If Version is higher than current, envelope could not be decrypted, and therefore only forwarded to the peers.
+If Version is higher than current, envelope could not be decoded, and therefore only forwarded to the peers.

 `Expiry`: 4 bytes (UNIX time in seconds).